 How to document use of force

-Suggestions for officer involved
+Suggestions for officer-involved

 Hollywood v.
 Reality

-You and your agency agrees to the following policy by signing up for training with Blue Shield Tactical Systems LLC.
+You and your agency agree to the following policy by signing up for training with Blue Shield Tactical Systems LLC.
 We provide full refunds on all student registrations that cancel or change course locations that are outside 14 days of the course start date, but a 5% processing fee is charged for all student cancellations or course location changes that are within 14 days of the course start date.
 We do not provide refunds for students that do not show for training, but we will provide a credit for the same course at a future location.